Kiss Me, Kiss Me, Kiss Me: Retrospective

 In a retrospective review, Stephen Thomas Erlewine of AllMusic wrote that the record was "more accessible and ambitious".
 He further opined that: "Even if Kiss Me doesn't quite gel, its best moments ... are remarkable and help make the album one of the group's very best."
 Barry Walsh of Slant Magazine was mostly positive of the album, saying "with Kiss Me Kiss Me Kiss Me, the Cure gives the listener the kind of roller-coaster rush that only great pop can provide."
 Douglas Wolk of Blender praised its sound and noted the newfound success the band were embracing at the time, saying "they beefed up their production (orchestral synths! horns!) and made this double-album monument to teenage hormones, with just the right proportion of romance and revulsion" and concluding, "almost every song is a neatly arranged bouquet of roses or a bag of thorns."
-Ian Wade of BBC described it as "One of only two listenable double albums in 1987 – the other being Prince's seismic Sign o' the Times – it cemented Robert Smith and chums' position", as well as calling it "A true delight."
-Ned Raggett also claimed "1987 really was a great year for double albums – just ask Prince.
+Ian Wade of the BBC described it as "one of only two listenable double albums in 1987 – the other being Prince's seismic Sign o' the Times – it cemented Robert Smith and chums' position", as well as calling it "a true delight."
+Ned Raggett of The Quietus also claimed "1987 really was a great year for double albums – just ask Prince.
 And Kiss Me Kiss Me Kiss Me is right up there."
-Raggett also noted Smith's lyricism as, "able to move beyond strict personal/autobiographical depictions or I/you interactions to consider something a little more complicated, perhaps a touch more 'real' if you like."
+Raggett also noted Smith's lyricism as "able to move beyond strict personal/autobiographical depictions or I/you interactions to consider something a little more complicated, perhaps a touch more 'real' if you like."

-Retrospectively, Uproxx ranked the album the second best album by The Cure, while the NME ranked it their fifth best album.
+Retrospectively, Uproxx ranked the album the second best album by the Cure, while NME ranked it their fifth best album.
 Nitsuh Abebe of Pitchfork called it the band's greatest and most definitive work, saying, "Every major mode of the Cure is here, and sounding better than ever, each one a realm of its own" and arguing that the album encompassed "the whole breadth of the Cure—and what seems like the whole head of Smith—in one glorious package".
-Toronto Star also called it the band's "definitive statement", saying "It's also the toughest argument one can mount that there has never been a single 'Cure sound', but rather a steady, restless collage of – to borrow a later album title – "wild mood swings" that all found their finest expressions here."
+The Toronto Star also called it the band's "definitive statement", saying "It's also the toughest argument one can mount that there has never been a single 'Cure sound', but rather a steady, restless collage of – to borrow a later album title – 'wild mood swings' that all found their finest expressions here."
+Slant Magazine included it on their 2003 list of 50 Essential Pop Albums.